 Willibrord, Apostle to the Frisians, set off with a party of clergymen to Frisia.
 One of his assistants was monk Adalbert.
-Just like their colleague Ecgberht in monastery Rath Melsigi, also written as Rathmelsigi and current Mellifont’s abbey north of Dublin, they were Anglo-Saxons too.
+Just like their colleague Ecgberht in monastery Rath Melsigi, also written as Rathmelsigi and currently the abbey of Mellifont north of Dublin, they were Anglo-Saxons too.
 Their landfall was during a time when Frisia, under the command of king Aldgisl and king Radbod, still was able to withstand the land-hungry imperialistic Franks from the south.

-The spot where the clergymen went ashore, was according to the late eighth-century Vita Willibrordi ‘Life of Willibrord’ of Alcuin, Villa Walcheren in current province Zeeland.
-Local tradition considered the village of Westkapelle being the place of former Villa Walcheren.
-Westkapelle is also believed to be the spot where Saint Willibrord smashed an idol and pagan temple to pieces.
-Locals hit him with a sword, and a dark stain on a stone of the church altar was being considered Willibrord’s blood.
-Nevertheless, historians locate Villa Walcheren near present Domburg, and would then have been the spot where Willibrord arrived in Frisia (Henderikx 2021).
+The spot where the clergymen went ashore was, according to the late eighth-century Vita Willibrordi ‘Life of Willibrord’ of Alcuin, villa Walcheren in Frisia.
+For long local tradition considered the modern village of Westkapelle in province Zeeland as the successor of former villa Walcheren.
+Village Westkapelle is also believed to be the spot where Saint Willibrord smashed an idol and a pagan temple to pieces.
+Out of anger local heathen Frisians hit him with a sword.
+A dark stain on a stone of the church altar was being considered Willibrord’s blood.
+Historians, however, locate villa Walcheren not at Westkapelle but near the present town of Domburg.
+This then would have been the spot where Willibrord arrived in Frisia (Henderikx 2021).

 Willibrord did what apostles do.
 He preached the gospel and founded churches.
 The churches preferable were built on top of places of pagan cult.
-An example frantically copied by the Spanish conquistadores in Latin America centuries later.
+An example frantically copied by the Spanish conquistadors in Latin America centuries later.
 Wooden churches were erected in for example the settlements Heiloo, Noordwijk, Oegstgeest, Petten, Velsen and Voorhout.
 In addition, chapels were sprinkled around lavishly.
 Willibrord, as said an Anglo-Saxon missionary, was educated in the Irish tradition.
-He made the Abbey of Echternach the centre of the ecclesiastical province of Frisia.
-Trajectum or Trecht, modern city of Utrecht, was merely a monastic missionary centre within this province.
+He made the Abbey of Echternach the center of the ecclesiastical province of Frisia.
+Trajectum or Trecht, modern city of Utrecht, was merely a monastic missionary center within this province.
 Only with the victory of the Franks over the Frisian king Radbod in the year 695, Willibrord was immediately established by mayor domo Pepin of Herstal at Utrecht (Wood 2021).
-However, soon the Frisians re-took control of the central river lands, and the Franks had to wait untill Radbod’s natural death in 719.
-Willibrord, by the way, considered Radbod (and the Danes) to be obduratam moribus et idolatriae deditam et nullam melioris vitae spem habentem ‘utterly stubborn in their practices, commited to idiolatry, and having no hope of a better life’ (Hines 2021).
+However, soon after the Frisians pushed out the Franks again and re-took control of the central river lands.
+The Franks had to wait until Radbod’s natural death in 719 to obtain control over the river area again.
+Willibrord, by the way, considered Radbod (and the Danes) to be obduratam moribus et idolatriae deditam et nullam melioris vitae spem habentem ‘utterly stubborn in their practices, committed to idolatry, and having no hope of a better life’ (Hines 2021).

-After all this hard work Willibrord saw it was good.
-He retreated to his warm abbey in Echternach in Luxembourg, of which he was the abbot.
-The churches Willibrord had founded, therefore, resorted under the Abbey of Echternach, but many others after his death did too.
-In the eleventh century, no less than twenty-four churches and many more chapels in Frisia west of the (former) River Vlie (therefore West Frisia) belonged to this powerful abbey, and it understandably was very influential in West Frisia.
-By the way, in Frisia east of the (former) River Vlie, i.e. modern provinces Friesland and Groningen, the abbeys of Fulda and of Werden were more influential.
+After all his hard missionary work in Frisia, Willibrord saw it was good.
+He retreated to his warm abbey in Echternach in Luxembourg of which he was the abbot.
+The churches Willibrord had founded in Frisia, therefore, resorted under the Abbey of Echternach.
+And many other churches did too after his death.
+In the eleventh century, no less than twenty-four churches and many more chapels in Frisia west of the former river Vlie (therefore West Frisia; current provinces Zeeland, Zuid Holland, and Noord Holland) belonged to this powerful abbey, and it understandably was very influential in West Frisia.
+By the way, in Frisia east of the former river Vlie, i.e. modern provinces Friesland and Groningen, the abbeys of Fulda and of Werden were more influential.

 A final remark about Willibrord.
-A big statue of him, riding a Friesian horse, with on his unfolded hand a typical Frisian church, can been seen at the Janskerkhof square in the historic city center of Utrecht.
+A big statue of him, riding a Friesian horse with on his unfolded hand a typical Frisian church, can been seen at the Janskerkhof square in the historic city center of Utrecht.
 Next to the eleventh-century church of Saint John.
-The irony of this statue is, that it was Saint Boniface who had made Utrecht the seat of the bisopric Utrecht after the death of Willibrord.
+The irony of this statue is, that it was Saint Boniface who had made Utrecht the seat of the bishopric Utrecht after the death of Willibrord.
 The bishopric Frisia comprised the area what is today roughly the provinces Zeeland, Utrecht, Zuid Holland, Noord Holland, and Friesland.
 Boniface and Willibrord were contemporaries, ánd bitter rivals.
 Willibrord was, as said, educated in the Irish tradition.
-He was therefore primarely a missionary and placed monastic life in front, with the monastery in Echternach being the centre.
+He was therefore primarily a missionary and placed monastic life in front, with the monastery in Echternach being the center.
 Not dogmatic, and lenient toward existing pagan rituals and practices.
-Boniface, however, was educated within the tradition of the Anglo-Saxon church, and was more of a church reformer than a missionary.
+Boniface, on the other hand, was educated within the tradition of the Anglo-Saxon church, and was more of a church reformer than a missionary.
 He was dogmatic and had a very linear approach.
-It led to the so-called ‘Frisian rift’ (Wagenaar 2006).
-In the year 753, after Willibrord had died in the meantime, Boniface was even killed by the heathen Frisians.
-Considering all this, people decided in 1947 to errect a statue of Willibrord and place it in Boniface’s seat Utrecht.
-Poor Boniface.
-Was it ignorance of history, or was it making a statement after twelve centuries?
+It led to the so-called ‘Frisian rift’ between the two (Wagenaar 2006).
+In the year 753, after Willibrord had died of age in the meantime, Boniface was even killed by the heathen Frisians.

 Besides spiritual well-being, Adalbert also took care of worldly matters.
 When pirates were arriving, he made sure the coast in front of the settlement of Egmond was like a fog.
 According to sagas, that is.
 Incidentally, pirates belong to this coast since the Late Antiquity already, read our post It all began with piracy for more on this topic.